Tennessee's coaching search was even wilder than you thought

 Callin' Baton Rouge

-Somewhat surprisingly, Jon Gruden's name didn't come up often in emails to Currie and Davenport.
+Somewhat surprisingly, Gruden's name didn't come up often in emails to Currie and Davenport.

 One person who did want to check in on the #Grumors was former Vols quarterback Joshua Dobbs, who asked the AD about the current Raiders coach.
 "Geesh, you too?"
 Currie responded.

-And Tennessee's interim coach, Brady Hoke, made an all-caps plea to get the job permanently:
+And Tennessee's interim coach, Brady Hoke, made an all-caps plea via email to get the job permanently:

 But the one name that gained the most traction in the middle of the week was the same name Tennessee fans cursed when he jilted the program for USC in January 2010: Lane Kiffin.